elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-scope-of-disciplinebased-educational-research-and-why-is-it-important-in-biology-education.md

 url: /learn/education-studies/questions/what-is-the-scope-of-disciplinebased-educational-research-and-why-is-it-important-in-biology-education
 score: -1.0
 related_article1:
-    id: 166906
+    id: 166904
-    title: How can distractions from cell phone use during lectures be reduced to promote focus?
+    title: >-
+        What strategies can be implemented to improve student attendance in lectures?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-distractions-from-cell-phone-use-during-lectures-be-reduced-to-promote-focus
+    url: /learn/education-studies/questions/what-strategies-can-be-implemented-to-improve-student-attendance-in-lectures
 related_article2:
-    id: 166894
+    id: 166897
-    title: How does cognitive load theory influence teaching strategies in cognitive science?
+    title: >-
+        Why is it important for learning objectives to be clear and specific, and how should they align with assessments?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-cognitive-load-theory-influence-teaching-strategies-in-cognitive-science
+    url: /learn/education-studies/questions/why-is-it-important-for-learning-objectives-to-be-clear-and-specific-and-how-should-they-align-with-assessments
 related_article3:
-    id: 166903
+    id: 166904
-    title: What is the relationship between attendance and GPA, and why is regular attendance important?
+    title: >-
+        What strategies can be implemented to improve student attendance in lectures?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-relationship-between-attendance-and-gpa-and-why-is-regular-attendance-important
+    url: /learn/education-studies/questions/what-strategies-can-be-implemented-to-improve-student-attendance-in-lectures
 related_article4:
-    id: 166894
+    id: 166904
-    title: How does cognitive load theory influence teaching strategies in cognitive science?
+    title: >-
+        What strategies can be implemented to improve student attendance in lectures?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-cognitive-load-theory-influence-teaching-strategies-in-cognitive-science
-related_article5:
-    id: 166902
-    title: How does formative assessment provide ongoing feedback and monitor student progress?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-does-formative-assessment-provide-ongoing-feedback-and-monitor-student-progress
+    url: /learn/education-studies/questions/what-strategies-can-be-implemented-to-improve-student-attendance-in-lectures
 ---

 &nbsp;